nayan135/java/README.md

 ## JAVA
 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains folders, where:

 - `src`: the folder to maintain sources